 However, that isn’t to say Lamb can’t run routes (I’m looking at you, D.K.
 Metcalf), as his footwork, intelligence, and lateral quickness are all great indicators of a future top-5 route runner; instead, his routes could use more development and complexity, as Riley primarily had him running outs, ins, slants, and 9s (go routes).
 Overall, this flaw is probably the most fixable with good coaching and refinement.

 Many have compared Lamb to now-Cardinals wide receiver DeAndre Hopkins.
-While some parts of Lamb’s skillset do resemble those of Hopkins (excellent hands, plays with incredible physicality, playable anywhere on the field, great footwork, quick as a flash), Hopkins is 15 pounds heavier, is one of the best and most well-developed route-runners in football, and isn’t as elusive in the open field.
+While some parts of Lamb’s skillset do resemble those of Hopkins (excellent hands, plays with incredible physicality, playable anywhere on the field, great footwork, quick as a flash), Hopkins is heavier, is one of the best and most well-developed route-runners in football, and isn’t as elusive in the open field.